hyperledger/indy-hipe/text/messaging-protocol/README.md

 # Summary
 [summary]: #summary

 This HIPE describes the protocol to be used to establish a connection with and send messages between agents.
+Connections allow establishing relationships between identities.
 This is based on the Indy Core Message Structure HIPE.

 # Motivation
 [motivation]: #motivation

-If the goal is to allow any agent to commmunicate with any other agent, then a  standard messaging protocol is needed.
+If the goal is to establish secure relationships between identities, then a  standard messaging protocol is needed.

 # Tutorial
 [tutorial]: #tutorial